JohannesZell/BoatShop/README.md

 # Simple Boat Shop

-A simple and small website containing informations about boats
+A simple and small website containing informations about boats.